sovrynn/ecdo/0-FULL-THESIS-BREAKDOWN/s1-to-s2/ocean-displacement/README.md

 This document is for understanding the oceanic displacement during the rotation.

-## Data Points

-- Khafre Pyramid: 175m
-- East China: ~65m (`ADHOC-EVIDENCE/asia/china`)

-See `FULL-THESIS-BREAKDOWN/equatorial-bulge` for a relevant analysis.

-## Khafre Pyramid Inundation

-The Khafre Pyramid inundation of 175m for an extended period during S2 is not explained by simple oceanic displacement.
-The Mediterranean is not a perfect basin; it's connected to the Atlantic by the Strait of Gibraltar.
-Oceanic displacement alone could only explain a temporary inundation of the Khafre Pyramid.
-It's unlikely that the entire world experiences a sea-level rise of 175m during S2.

-Rather, the Khafre Pyramid inundation is better explained by the way Earth's equatorial bulge interacts with the ECDO.

-See `FULL-THESIS-BREAKDOWN/equatorial-bulge` for an in-depth analysis.

 ## Basic Analogy

 If you have a bowl of water, and push it to the side, the water will first slosh one way, but then it'll immediately slosh back the other way.
 This is because the body of water is small, so the momentum travels very quickly from one end of the water to the next.